moshiurmmr/Traffic_Sign_Classification/README.md

 # Traffic Sign Classification
  This project builds a convolution neural network (CNN) for classifying traffic signs.
-The German Traffic Sign Recognition Benchmark (GTSRB    ) dataset has been used for the project.
+The German Traffic Sign Recognition Benchmark (GTSRB) dataset has been used for the project.

+This repository is inspired by the Traffic Sign Classifer project of Udacity Self-Driving Car Engineer Nanodegree Program.
+The Traffic_Sign_Classifier.ipynb file follows the steps suggested in the project.

                    <--- This is a work in progress... --->